scusi/TLSWebServer/README.md

 This will allow your TLSWebServer binary to bind to ports below 1024.
 This needs to be redone when the binary was updated.

-Otherwise you have to run TLSWebServer with root privileges or use non default ports above 1024, like 8080 (HTTP-ALT) and 8443 (HTTPS-ALT).
+Otherwise you have to run TLSWebServer with root privileges (*NOT RECOMMENDED*) or use non default ports above 1024, like 8080 (HTTP-ALT) and 8443 (HTTPS-ALT).

 ### Prepare a TLSWebserver config file

 Create a file called _config.yml_ with a content like in the following listing.

 ```
+# HttpAddr is the listening address for http (usually :80).
-HttpAddr: 127.0.0.1:8080		# http listening address, only redirects to https
+# On http TLSWebserver does only redirects to https.
+# HttpAddr is optional and can be empty
-					# if HttpAddr is empty, no http->https redirector will be started
+# If HttpAddr is empty, no http->https redirector will be started.
+HttpAddr: 127.0.0.1:8080

-ExposedHttpAddr: :80 			# external http port, only relevant if not :80
+# ExposedHttpAddr defines the external http endpoint (host:port).
+# ExposedHttpAddr is optional and can be empty.
-					# ExposedHttpAddr is only needed in scenarios where:
+# ExposedHttpAddr is only needed in scenarios where all following conditions are met.
+# * the http redirector feature is enabled (aka, HttpAddr is not empty)
-					# the server is listening on an internal address
+# * the server is listening on an internal address (not directly reachable by clients)
-					# and the exposed (external) address
-					# is not listening to the default port (80)
+# * the exposed (external) address is not on the default port (80)
+ExposedHttpAddr: :8080

-HttpsAddr: 127.0.0.1:8443		# https listening address
+# HttpsAddr defines the listening address for https (usually :433)

-ExposedHttpsAddr: :433			# external exposed port, only relevant if not :443
+# HttpsAddr is required.
+HttpsAddr: 127.0.0.1:8443

+# ExposedHttpsAddr is the same as ExposedHttpAddr, just for TLS / HTTPS.
+# ExposedHttpAddr is optional and can be empty.
-					# ExposedHttpsAddr is only needed in scenarios where:
+# ExposedHttpsAddr is only needed in scenarios where all following conditions are met.
-					# the server is listening on an internal address
+# * HttpsAddr is on an internal address (not directly reachable by clients)
-					# and the exposed (external) address
-					# is not listening to the default port (443)
+# * the exposed (external) address is not on the default port (443)
+ExposedHttpsAddr: :8433

+# TLSCertPath defines the path where the tls certificate the server uses is found.
-TLSCertPath: tls/cert.pem		# path to tls certificate, PEM encoded
+# The certificate needs to be in PEM encoded format.
+# TLSCertPath must be an absolute path
+# TLSCertPath is required
+TLSCertPath: /path/to/tls/cert.pem

+# TLSKeyPath defines the path where the tls key the server uses is found.
-TLSKeyPath: tls/key.pem			# path to tls key, PEM encoded
+# The key must not have a passphrase and needs to be in PEM encoded format.
+# TLSKeyPath is required
+TLSKeyPath: /path/to/tls/key.pem

+# StaticDir defines the webroot, where all the files to be served are located.
+# StaticDir is required
 StaticDir: /path/to/your/webroot	# path to the webroot directory
 ```